 Year-round education is vital to the success of students across the country.
 The Henderson Enrichment Program is a summer camp offered every summer by A.D.
 Henderson and FAU High School faculty and staff to elementary and middle school students throughout South Florida.

-As a Duke TIP participating school, A.D.
-Henderson students in 4th through 7th grade engage in a rigorous gifted education platform in preparation for taking the ACT or SAT in 7th grade.
-Students with college-ready scores on either of those tests will be identified and celebrated through the Duke Tip Talent Search.
-The Duke Tip Talent Search is one of the first steps in identifying and selecting National Merit recognition in high school.
+A.D.
+Henderson students in 7th & 8th grade engage in a rigorous gifted education platform in preparation for taking an official College Board SAT in 7th grade.
+Students with college-ready scores will be identified and celebrated through the Henderson Scholars Program, which is one of the first steps in identifying and selecting National Merit recognition in high school.

 The FOCUS Parent Portal is a web-based tool designed to enhance communication and involvement for parents in their child’s education.
 This portal allows you to monitor progress in school, attendance, class schedule, discipline information, assignments, grades, billing information, school calendars, retrieve report cards, and NEW this year parents/guardians will re-enroll their students’ and update their student’s information right on their FOCUS portal.

 - Please Note: Date of birth, last 4 digits of Student SS #, and student numbers are required when creating new parent accounts.
 Student numbers can be found on report cards, and progress reports, or by stopping by or calling the front office.